-Texas Military Department (TMD): TMD has a SOC Support Team in Austin and has activated three Ground Transportation Platoons (GTP) and one Ground Transportation Company Headquarters (GTCHQ).
-The three GTPs are staged in Huntsville, Cold Spring, and Temple.
-TMD activated an additional five General Support Units (GSU), one Ground Support Unit Headquarters (GSUHQ), and one

-Liaison Office-Field Support Team (LNO-FST) for POD and RSA operations.
-A total of 188 personnel and 19 vehicles have been activated in support of 24-0014 26APR Severe Weather.
+Texas Military Department (TMD): TMD has a SOC Support Team in Austin and activated three Ground Transportation Platoons (GTP) and one Ground Transportation Company Headquarters (GTCHQ).
+The three GTPs and GTCHQ were released on May 27.
+TMD activated an additional five General Support Units (GSU), one Ground Support Unit Headquarters (GSUHQ), and one Liaison Office-Field Support Team (LNO-FST) for POD and RSA operations.
+TMD has 128 personnel activated.